M.Sc. Els Keunen

 2010 – 2014

-Advisor Urban Planning for the Municipalities of Chimoio, Gondola and Gorongosa, Decentralisation Programme, Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), Mozambique
+Advisor Urban Planning for the municipalities of Chimoio, Gondola and Gorongosa, Decentralisation Programme, Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ), Mozambique

 2008 – 2010